daniel-ilett/blog/_posts/2020-01-12-tut4-5-placing-portals.md

 }
 ~~~

 **Raycasting** is the process of shooting a **virtual "ray"** and detecting if a `Collider` was hit by the ray.
-There are several kind of casts we may use, but `Physics.Raycast` and `Physics.Linecast` are the most basic types and raycasting is the one that makes most sense here.
+There are several kinds of casts we may use, but `Physics.Raycast` and `Physics.Linecast` are the most basic types and raycasting is the one that makes most sense here.
 We're casting from the player camera's position in the direction they're facing.
 We need to retrieve data about any colliders detected by the cast, so we also pass in a `RaycastHit` struct using the `out` keyword, which means the function will output (not `return`) a `RaycastHit` and store it in the `hit` variable.
-We'll specify a maximum raycast length of 250, and use layerMask to restrict the types of objects detected by the raycast.
+We'll specify a maximum raycast length of 250 and use `layerMask` to restrict the types of objects detected by the raycast.

-Stepping outside of the code for a second and looking at the `PortalPlacement` component on the player camera, we'll see that the layer mask selects only the *LevelGeom* and *Portal* layers; the level's static geometry - anything we want a portal to attach to - is set to the *LevelGeom* layer, and the two portals (only their surface and not the graohical outline or border colliders from last tutorial) are labelled *Portal*.
+Stepping outside of the code for a second and looking at the `PortalPlacement` component on the player camera, we'll see that the layer mask selects only the *LevelGeom* and *Portal* layers; the level's static geometry - anything we want a portal to attach to - is set to the *LevelGeom* layer, and the two portals (only their surface and not the graphical outline or border colliders from last tutorial) are labelled *Portal*.
 This means that we can stick most other objects in the Default layer and the portal will pass straight through them.
 If you wish to implement objects that can block portal shots, you can enable a separate layer on this mask and add some code to immediately `return` from the `FirePortal` method when an object in that layer is hit.

 Let's return to the code.
 We'll skip the if-statement which checks for objects tagged "Portal" until later as this code relates to shooting portals through portals.
 After that, the next bunch of code handles the positioning and rotation of the new portal.